Last Updated on January 24, 2026 by Maged kamel

 Deposit money to get the retirement amount at the end of your investment (P/F) relation.

-We will find that we have different signs, P is represented by a downward arrow, or minus sign since it is a cash-out but, when you receive an F value it will be cash-in and the value is drawn by an upward arrow.
+We will find that we have different signs.
+P is represented by a downward arrow, or minus sign, since it is a cash-out, but when you receive an F value, it will be cash-in, and the value is drawn by an upward arrow.
 The P-value in terms of F, i%, n, and F in terms of P, i%, and n are shown in the slide.

 Deposit money to buy a car at the end of your investment (P/F) relation.